 Hiring a babysitter is not always in your budget, especially when you try to get a home-based business off the ground.
 Try to find other moms who are interested in bartering babysitting services.
 One day she keeps the children busy for a few hours, the next day it’s your turn.
 You could ask her to come to your house with her toddler so while she plays with the children you can get something done.
 Or you sign up for a bartering platform and do jobs you can do anyway with the little one, like running errands.
 Once you have done some jobs you can cash them in for some babysitting.

 Find some ways to sneak in work while you do your mommy thing.
 For example, when you walk to the park with the little one tune into a podcast until you get there.
 Or find a way to exercise at home together with your toddler who adds some extra resistance to your work-out.
 When the little one is in the tub do some quick tasks with your phone while sitting beside her.
 I always clean the bathroom when my daughter takes her bath.
 When my little one was a baby she was riding on my back in a baby carrier while I was cooking.

 Check if your phone has a voice-to-text feature or install a dictate app.
 Then you can record a draft for a blog post or brainstorm ideas on the go.
-Zapier has a great article about how to get your voice to written text and boost your productivity.
+Zapier has a post on text dictation software.
 They feature free and paid options for most devices, like iPhone, Android, or desktop.
 Yay!